Convex-Dev/design/docs/cad/003_encoding/README.md

 - All cells referenced are themselves structurally correct

 Checking for structural correctness is typically an `O(n)` operation in the number of cells checked.
 For performance reasons, it is usually valuable to cache the results of structural correctness checks so that they do not need to be recomputed - this is especially important for large data structures with structural sharing.

+Applications SHOULD NOT trust or re-transmit CAD3 messages unless they have validated for structural correctness.
+This is for security and robustness reasons: structurally incorrect messages are likely to cause errors or unexpected behaviour which an attacker might exploit.

 ### Semantic correctness